Local Resources Health Resources

 Childcare Aware Newsletters: http://east.ks.childcareaware.org

 ERC/Child Care Aware is a non-profit community service offering parents assistance primarily in finding quality childcare.
 Resource books are also available for check out.
 ERC can be a big boost to stay-at-home parents that have no formal education for the young child at this time, but wish to offer enriching language-arts activities.
+They supply tips on interviewing and selecting the best provider/facility for your child, as well as materials on parenting classes, support groups, activities for children and creative ways to encourage child development.

 Tiny-K Early Intervention Inc.